-Heidi and I hired an electric car at CDG airport in early spring 2022 and drove a six thousand kilometre “figure of eight” around France.
-Despite moderate fitness levels we hiked and cycled many remote picturesque places.
+Heidi and I hired an electric car at Paris CDG airport in early spring and drove a six thousand kilometre “ figure of eight” around France.
+Despite moderate fitness levels we hiked and cycled in many remote picturesque places.
 We also found rural and remote areas of France have much to offer serious foodies.

 Off the Beaten Path: Nothing ‘ordinary’ to be found